-Look out for The Art Trail – it features numbered gateways, viewing platforms and numbered bridges – each individually designed – and unique way-markers.
-The hand-carved wooden benches on route make a perfect place to stop off and admire the view.
+Spot the unique way-markers and follow numbered gateways past viewing platforms and numbered bridges – each individually designed.
+The hand-carved wooden benches along the route make a perfect place to stop and admire the view. 😍

-Merton Abbey Mills was once home to the famous Arthur Liberty printing works and has a working waterwheel.
-It now hosts restaurants, cafes, bars and shops, music events and a weekend market.
+Merton Abbey Mills – the only surviving working mill from almost 100 that used to line the River Wandle.
+This site was once home to the famous Arthur Liberty printing works and textile designer and activist, William Morris.
+It now includes restaurants, cafes, bars and shops and hosts music events and a weekend market.

-Just before the halfway point is Deen City Farm.
+Deen City Farm – just before the halfway point is Deen City Farm and Riding School.
 If you’re there at lunchtime you can help feed the pigs!
 And if you’re hungry, the friendly café serves delicious home-made food.

-Morden Hall Park, a beautiful former deer park, is the last stop on the ride and is one of the few remaining estates that used to line the River Wandle during its industrial heyday.
+Morden Hall Park – this beautiful former deer park is managed by the National Trust.
+It’s the last stop on the ride and one of the few remaining estates that used to line the River Wandle during its industrial heyday.

 At the end of the park, turn right onto the crossing and onto Cycle Route 20.
-Look out for this bridge:
+Look out for the beautiful white iron bridge. 👀

 Follow the sign to Hackbridge along the canal for ten minutes and at the end turn left onto Hackbridge road.
 This takes you straight to the step-free Hackbridge station and back to London.

-Or if you’re returning back via Earlsfield, you could finish up at Bean and Hop, a bike-friendly café with plenty of bike racks.
+Or if you’re returning via Earlsfield, you could finish up at Bean and Hop, a cycle-friendly café with plenty of cycle racks. 🚲

 More cycling routes